The Proposal Bystander Effect

 Tips for Combatting the Proposal Bystander Effect.

-But there are several tactics you can try to boost engagement and delegate tasks, including:
+However, there are several tactics you can try to boost engagement and delegate tasks, including:

 - Ask for volunteers.